 Cost of Treatments

-Finally, the cost of treatment.
-Kay found an intensive one week couples therapy treatment program 1500 miles from home that cost $4000.
-Most people would consider that pricey, if not prohibitive, but it is important to know that there are numerous less expensive options.
+Finally, the cost of treatment: Kay found an intensive one week couples therapy treatment program 1500 miles from home that cost $4000.
+Most people would consider that pricey, if not prohibitive, but it’s important to know that there are tons of less expensive options.
 Many counseling programs are provided in different localities several times a year and offer a combination of lectures, group therapy, and couples sessions over the course of a few days for considerably less than $4000.
 In addition, a couple could enter couples sex therapy with a local therapist, weekly, or more or less frequently.
 The American Association of Sex Educators, Counselors and Therapists (AASECT) provides lists of therapists in most locations.
 Costs start at about $100 a session, and may even be covered by health insurance.

-The most reasonable and cost effective option for those unable to afford a professional therapist is an online form of couples counseling, such as couplewise.com.
-In full disclosure, we (the authors) both work with couplewise.com.
-Each person who enrolls goes through a quick process clarifying their most important relationship needs, deciding how well these needs are being satisfied and then decides what to share with their partner and when, as well as how often to regularly check in with regard to these needs.
+The most reasonable and cost effective option for those unable to afford a professional therapist is an online form of couples counseling, such as CoupleWise.
+Each person who enrolls goes through a quick process clarifying their most important relationship needs, deciding how well these needs are being satisfied and then decides what to share with their partner and when, as well as how often to regularly check in with regard to their needs.

 Based on this, the couple can then choose from different tools to help get whichever needs they agree upon to be better met.
-Once couplewise.com integrates its conflict resolution interactive video tool (expected in the next 2-3 weeks), the advice they will receive will be similar to that which they would from a live cognitive behavioral therapist, and in some ways in the near future, will be more comprehensive:
+The advice they will receive will be similar to that which they would get from a live cognitive behavioral therapist.

 Barbara Bartlik, M.D. (http://drbarbaramd.com/) is a psychiatrist in New York City who practices couples-sex therapy and integrative psychiatry.